 We advocate for support of our Partner Church, the Unitarian Church in Körispatak, Transylvania, Romania, and promote international understanding, social justice, and our commitments to our relationships.

-We raise funds and awareness for different local and international charities each month.
-We also organize monthly Action Lunches and Sunday collections.
+We raise funds and awareness for different local and international charities each month by organizing Action Lunches, Sunday collections and Bake Sales.

 Sylvia Yamada: email@example.com; 541-754-9891